 The below is intended to answer some of the most commonly asked questions by students who are at the thesis stage.
 This information, however, does not replace the authoritative information in the handbooks.
 Students are strongly advised to check the pertinent sections of the appropriate handbook for detailed information.
-Doctor of Ministry students are advised to follow their handbook instructions rather than the below instructions.
+DMin students are advised to follow their handbook instructions rather than the instructions below.

 What are the deadlines for submission in order to convocate in November or May?

 Even if the student meets the deadline, no guarantee can be given that unforeseen circumstances will not prevent the student from graduating at the next convocation.
-If possible, therefore, the student should submit the thesis well in advance of the deadline.
+Therefore, if possible, the student should submit the thesis well in advance of the deadline.

 Does anything need to happen before I submit my thesis?